Mary Ann Pollar

 Mary Ann Pollar (1927–1999) was a California-based concert promoter and founder of the Rainbow Sign, a prominent African American cultural center in Berkeley that operated from 1971 to 1977.
 Later she was also a transit administrator.

 Early life

-Pollar was "descended from a family of Baptist preachers".
+Pollar "descended from a family of Baptist preachers".

-She was raised first in Texas, near the Mexican border, and at age twelve, her family went with her to Chicago, where she later attended Roosevelt College, studying labor education.
+She was raised first in Texas, near the Mexican border, and at age twelve, she moved with her family to Chicago, where she later attended Roosevelt College, studying labor education.

 Her husband Henry Pollar worked for Bechtel as an engineer.

 Concert promotion

 Pollar began promoting concerts in the 1950s in the San Francisco Bay Area.

 Pollar had an enduring friendship with the folk singer Odetta, for whom she named her daughter Odette in 1955.

 Rolling Stone reported that Pollar was responsible for Bob Dylan's first appearance on the West Coast, in 1964 at the Berkeley Community Theater.

-Odette Pollar reported that before booking Dylan's first West Cost concert, her mother had "turned him down twice, because she'd never heard of him".
+Odette Pollar reported that before booking Dylan's first West Coast concert, her mother had "turned him down twice, because she'd never heard of him".